This page includes:

 Kesko publishes a list of the factories manufacturing Kesko’s own brand clothes, shoes and bags on its website.
 To improve the transparency of the supply chain, the list includes the name and the address of each factory.

 Products manufactured by the companies are sold at the K-Citymarket and the Kookenkä stores.
 The own brand of K-Citymarket chain is mywear.
-The own brands of Kookenkä chains include Andiamo, Piano, Tango and 4Feet.
+The own brand of Kookenkä chain is Andiamo.

 All of the own brand clothes, accessories, shoes and bags of Kesko’s chains have markings of origin (country of manufacture).

-The lists of factories are updated once a year.
-The lists were last updated on 20 August 2018 and 26 September 2019.
+The lists of factories are updated once a year; the next update will be in autumn 2020.
+The lists were last updated on 1 June 2020 and on 31 December 2019.